 AIMS Caseload Tracker

-Healthcare organizations must sign a license and designate the University of Washington as a business associate in order to use the AIMS Caseload Tracker.
-The license and instructions can be downloaded from the UW Express Licensing website.
+Healthcare organizations must sign a software license agreement and designate the University of Washington as a business associate in order to use the AIMS Caseload Tracker.
+Complete the license agreement below to get started.